Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Timed Metadata ## {#timed_metadata}

   This section discusses the specific formatting requirements
-  for CMAF ingest of timed metadata related to events and markers for
+  for [=CMAF Ingest=] of timed metadata related to events and markers for
   ad insertion or other timed metadata.
 An example of
   these are opportunities for splice points and program information
   signalled by SCTE-35 markers.
 This type of  event signalling